openintegrationhub/openintegrationhub/docs/oihPostmanGuide.md

 # Introduction

-This document is designed as a guide on _how to propely use the open integration hub with postman_.
+This document is designed as a guide on _test the open integration hub with postman_.

 - [Introduction](#introduction)
   - [Prerequisites](#prerequisites)